 The good news is that root canal therapy is a proven clinical procedure with a high rate of success.
 Usually, a treated tooth can function problem-free for many years to come.

 So, there you have it.
-Hopefully, this has put your mind at ease about the root canal procedure.
+Hopefully, this has put your mind at ease about the procedure of root canal sydney.
 As dentists, we always aim to save teeth rather than extract them.
 Gaps left by missing teeth allow other teeth to shift causing misalignments and bite issues.
 So don’t delay, get in touch with the team at Macquarie Dental by calling us on (02) 9158 6273 to see how we can help you.